Rate this page:

 .
 Validation is simple.
 If the field does not pass your Tasks validation rules you simply call addError on the ErrorCollection with the name of the field that did not pass validation and a message about why it failed.

-In this method you can set the default configuration of your Task when it is being created by populating the given context
+You can set the default configuration of your Task when it is being created by populating the given context

 1 2@Override public void populateContextForCreate(@NotNull final Map<String, Object> context) { super.populateContextForCreate(context); context.put("say", "Hello, World!"); }